-As you can see, bad customer service experience may cause a lasting negative impact to one’s business.
+As you can see, a bad customer service experience may cause a lasting negative impact on one’s business.
 Call centers serve as a direct point of contact between a brand and its customers.

 Each call distribution can be based on specific parameters like the longest available agent, business hours, and IVR selection.

 Callers will also be put in queue if there is no available agent at the moment.
 Apart from helping inbound call centers manage their calls properly, it also takes customer experience a step further.

 Additionally, ACD automatically connects callers to the right agent to cater to their kind of needs efficiently.